SwanFlutter/external_path_ios_mac/README.md

 # external_path_ios_mac

-Restores directory paths for iOS and macOS.
+A Flutter package for restoring directory paths on iOS and macOS devices, ensuring file access and management across platforms.

 ## Getting Started